IntelLabsEurope/benchmarking-framework/README.md

 # benchmarking-framework
-Tool for benchmarking of VNFs on OpenStack environments
+The benchmarking framework is a framework that allows automatic execution of experiments and related data collection with VNFs within an OpenStack environment.